Estimated reading time: 9 minutes

 The Experience Early Learning preschool theme for July is EcoVenture and we’ve been learning about trees, air, water, and dirt.
 The “Water Stand” dramatic play STEAM Station was right up our alley so here goes!

-First, I gathered some ingredients that would add flavor to their infused water.
+First, I gathered some fresh fruit and other ingredients that would flavor their infused water.
 Kids desire to make choices especially when it comes to food.
 I like to include ingredients they are familiar with as well as some that may be new to them.

 Infused Water Bar Ingredient Suggestions